Feature request #13110

 It would be very nice to be freed from these extra steps by getting the option to save to other formats than those huge GeoTiffs directly from within the Georeferencer.

-#2 Updated by Bernd Vogelgesang over 4 years ago
+#2 Updated by Bernd Vogelgesang almost 7 years ago

 Well, I'm not asking for workarounds, but for user-friendly compression methods by default.
 Normal users will not know how to use the shell, and it's really hard to find reliable informations which settings to use for best results.